-- (a) For at least 50% of the targeted ownership requirement: - shares directly owned by the NEO or owned jointly with an immediate family member residing in the same household; - shares indirectly owned by the NEO, through a holding company in which the Designated Executive directly or indirectly owns shares; and - shares held in trust for the benefit of the NEO or jointly with an immediate family member of the NEO.

-(b) For the remainder of the targeted ownership requirement, if necessary:
+- (a) For at least 50% of the targeted ownership requirement: - shares directly owned by the NEO or owned jointly with an immediate family member residing in the same household; - shares indirectly owned by the NEO, through a holding company in which the Designated Executive directly or indirectly owns shares; and - shares held in trust for the benefit of the NEO or jointly with an immediate family member of the NEO. - (b) For the remainder of the targeted ownership requirement 100% of unvested RSUs if necessary.